Osmahmoud/SlopeHunter/README.md

-# SlopeHunter: An R package for collider bias correction in GWAS of subsequent traits
+# SlopeHunter: An R package for collider bias correction in conditional GWAS

 This R package implements the Slope-Hunter method described in [Mahmoud et al. 2020](https://www.biorxiv.org/content/10.1101/2020.01.31.928077v1).
-Tutorials on the software usage can be viewed from the [Slope-Hunter website](http://osmahmoud.com/SlopeHunter/).
+Detailed tutorials on the software can be viewed from the [Slope-Hunter website](http://osmahmoud.com/SlopeHunter/tutorial.html).

 For bug reports, feature requests, and questions on technical issues of using the software, please open an [Issue](/../../issues).